 Once you have gathered the necessary materials to bolster your civil lawsuit, you will have to use this evidence to prove that the accused is at fault.
 Usually, your lawyer will formulate a legal strategy to achieve this, but don’t be complacent with this fact.

 If you were directly involved in a car accident, you are the primary witness.
-Therefore, a Coeur d’Alene car accident law firm can only go by what you tell them.
+Therefore, an attorney can only go by what you tell them.
 After all, if you are seeking compensation for an accident you didn’t contribute to, then your voice should be heard.